18F/18f.gsa.gov/README.md

 The style guide, located at [18f.gsa.gov/styleguide/](https://18f.gsa.gov/styleguide/) documents the patterns and components used to create this theme.

+## Add a blog post

+See the [blogpost example file](examples/blog-post.md) for a template and instructions on how to create a new post.

 ## Local development

 __*Note:*__ _The Federalist platform does not support the use of a predefined `SHOME` environment variable which impacts the installation of the site's testing dependency [`pry`](https://github.com/pry/pry) (See the [issue](https://github.com/pry/pry/issues/2139)).
 In order to build the Federalist deployment and keep the tests working in CI, a Federalist specific gemfile ([`GemfileFederalist`](./GemfileFederalist)) was created to exclude the testing and development groups during install.
 The Federalist script in the `package.json` is run during the build time a creates a bundler config to install the `GemfileFederalist` dependencies and not the default `Gemfile`.
 Any updates to the production builds `Gemfile` should be included in the `GemfileFederalist` until a better fix is in place for the `pry` dependency or the Federalist platform._